A brief overview of the sock matching problem: Introduction

-It is quite an interesting fact that this formula has been rediscovered many a times, which the authors of the paper \cite{BKR} clearly point out, and that above all Lagrange derived a formula in 1775. which essentially includes this as a special case.
+It is quite an interesting fact that this formula has been rediscovered many a time, as the authors of paper \cite{BKR} clearly point out, and that above all Lagrange derived a formula in 1775. which essentially includes this as a special case.

-The authors of the paper \cite{GJRW} derive a recurrence formula for the numbers $B_{n,k}$ to which they refer as the so-called {\em Sock Matching Theorem}.
-However, we noticed that an omission was made in the proof of it having written ``the first point'' instead of ``the last point'' whilst defining the point $(i,i)$.
-Additionally, the index of summation should go from $i=0$ to $i=n-1$, and NOT from $i=1$ to $i=n$.
-Further, having found the results from the included Table 1. to be correct, it is pretty clear that the paper must have contained a few typos.
-For the purpose of providing a valid formula for $B_{n,k}$, with the accompanying proofs, we shell present two equivalent alternatives in Section 2, using more than just the mentioned author's idea.
+The authors of \cite{GJRW} derive a recurrence formula, to which they refer to as the so-called {\em Sock Matching Theorem}, for the numbers $B_{n,k}$.
+Additionally, they make a proposition that the probability $P_{n,k}$ for a Dyck path to reach the line $y=x+k$ approaches $1$ as the number n becomes large enough, i.e. $\ds \lim_{n \rightarrow \infty} \frac{B_{n,k}}{C_{n}} = 1$.
+However, we noticed some inaccuracies in these proofs (for more details on that see \cite{PB}, page 3 and 4).
+For the purpose of providing a valid formula for $B_{n,k}$, with the accompanying proofs, we shell present two equivalent alternatives in Section 2, using more than just the mentioned authors' idea.
 In section 3 we give an explicit expression for $B_{n,k}$.
+In Section 4 we prove the mentioned theorem about the asymptotic behavior of the ratio $B_{n, k}/C_n$ when n converges to infinity.